 Medellin native, and Colombia’s most famous artist, Fernando Botero donated more than 100 of his artworks to this incredible museum.
 A massive collection of Botero’s artworks are exhibited in the 12 separate rooms and you’ll also find the totally free exhibit of his sculptures out front in Plaza Botero with a 23-piece collection of giant sculptures (a gift to the people of Medellin).

 In the Museo de Antioquia, you can also find a range of other artists, including the history and culture of Colombian art through Pre-Columbian, colonial, 19th-century paintings, and contemporary artworks.

 It’s home to an important library with thousands upon thousands of documents and films about the history and culture of the country.
 It also has a vast collection of the first publications in the country chronicling the recorded and published history of Colombia.

-Try to get one of the handheld audio guides available at the museum so you can freely tour the different exhibit halls in your own pace.
+Try to get one of the handheld audio guides available at the museum so you can freely tour the different exhibit halls at your own pace.
 There is also museum staff around if you would like to ask questions to know more about the exhibits.

-This is not only the most important museum of Medellin but also the second largest museum in all of Colombia, home to thousands of significant pieces of history, art, and culture of the country.
+This is not only the most important museum in Medellin but also the second largest museum in all of Colombia, home to thousands of significant pieces of history, art, and culture of the country.

 This museum sits in the heart of El Centro, so make a day out of exploring this part of the city, and stopping in at this awesome museum.